vishalchovatiya/CPP_Templates/Understanding smart pointers in C++.md

     return 0;
 }
 ```
-- Unlike std::unique_ptr, which uses a single pointer internally, std::shared_ptr uses two pointers internally.
+- Unlike `std::unique_ptr`, which uses a single pointer internally, `std::shared_ptr` uses two pointers internally.
 One pointer points at the resource being managed.
-The other points at a **"control block", which is a dynamically allocated object** that tracks of a bunch of stuff, including how many std::shared_ptr are pointing at the resource.
+The other points at a **"control block", which is a dynamically allocated object** that tracks of a bunch of stuff, including how many `std::shared_ptr` are pointing at the resource.
-- Here I have only used an only single variable to keep track of references pointing to resource for simplicity.
+- Here I have only used single variable to keep track of references pointing to resource for simplicity.
 The actual implementation is a bit bulky for more feature & security purpose.

 ### Bit about move constructor & move assignment operator
 ##### When are the move constructor and move assignment called?
 - The move constructor and move assignment are called when those functions have been defined, and the argument for construction or assignment is an `r-value`.
 Most typically, this `r-value` will be a literal or temporary value.
 - In most cases, a move constructor and move assignment operator will not be provided by default, unless the class does not have any defined copy constructors, copy assignment, move assignment, or destructors.
 However, the default move constructor and move assignment do the same thing as the default copy constructor and copy assignment (**make copies, not do moves**).

-##### l-value reference & r-value reference
+##### `l-value` reference & `r-value` reference
 - I have already written separate [article](https://github.com/VisheshPatel/CPP_Templates/blob/master/Understanding%20l-value%2C%20r-value%2C%20l-value%20reference%2C%20r-value%20reference.md) for that.

-##### std::move
+##### `std::move`
-- In C++11, std::move is a standard library function that serves a single purpose -- **to convert its argument into an r-value**.
+- In C++11, `std::move` is a standard library function that serves a single purpose -- **to convert its argument into an `r-value`**.
-- Once you start using move semantics more regularly, you'll start to find cases where you want to invoke move semantics, but the objects you have to work with are l-values, not r-values.
-Consider the following swap function as an example:
+- Once you start using move semantics more regularly, you'll start to find cases where you want to invoke move semantics, but the objects you have to work with are `l-values`, not `r-values`.
+Consider the following `swap()` function as an example:
 ```c++
 template<class T>
 void swap(T& a, T& b)